Reims by Mouth: What a Thousand Years of French Kings Taught This City About Eating

 Classic Brasseries

-A Reims institution since 1925, this Art Deco brasserie is as famous for its stunning interior—original 1920s fittings, brass fixtures, and period lighting—as for its food.
-The menu features classic brasserie dishes executed with precision: oysters, choucroute garnie, steak frites, and seafood platters.
-Their plateau de fruits de mer (€45-85 depending on size) is particularly impressive.
-The atmosphere is lively and convivial.
+A Reims institution since 1925.
+The Art Deco interior is the real draw — original 1920s fittings, brass fixtures, period lighting, a zinc bar that looks like it hasn't changed in a century.
+The food is classic brasserie executed with precision: oysters, choucroute garnie, steak frites, seafood platters.
+The plateau de fruits de mer (€45–85 depending on size) is genuinely impressive.
+On weekends, you'll share the room with multi-generational families celebrating birthdays and retirees who have been coming here since the 1960s.
+Closed Sundays except lunch.

 Le Café du Palais Address: 14 Place Myron Herrick GPS: 49.2534° N, 4.0287° E Hours: Tuesday–Saturday 12:00–2:30 PM, 7:00–10:30 PM Price: €30–50 per person